-This thesis is the final product of my master's degree in Informatics, with specialization in Software, at the Norwegian University of Science and Technology (NTNU).
-The thesis work has been conducted between fall of 2014 and spring of 2015 for the Department of Computer and Information Science, in cooperation with SINTEF and NTE.
+This thesis has been conducted during the spring of 2015, and completes my Master's degree in Computer Science at the Norwegian University of Science and Technology (NTNU).
+The work has been done for the Department of Computer and Information Science in cooperation with SINTEF and NTE.